 This is a big square table and no tablecloths are made to fit it properly.
-To get rid of that glaring glass look I improvised with landscapers burlap.
+To get rid of that glaring glass look I improvised a tablecloth from landscapers burlap.

-I cut 2 lengths of burlap for the table not worrying about where they overlap.
-It’s almost impossible to cut it straight but you can take care of that later.
+I cut 2 lengths of burlap for the table, not worrying about where they overlap when laid on the table.
+It’s almost impossible to cut burlap straight but you can take care of that later.
 Any wrinkles in the burlap will disappear in a few days.

 You can even out the ends by pulling out some of the threads to fray the edges a little on the cut ends.
 I didn’t cut the other edges, the selvedge edges of the burlap but you could if you want.

 If you don’t like seeing where the burlap overlaps, you can put down a table runner.
 This twig runner came from Target.

 Rolls of burlap from the garden center can be used in so many ways.
 I can see it as table runners for any outdoor party and just imagine all the ways it could be used in spring or Christmas décor…..big full bows, wrapped in and around tree branches, wreathes, ornaments and more.